What is Bitcoin?

 - The supply, demand, maturity, utility and liquidity of Bitcoin;

-- Legal and regulatory risks associated with Bitcoin, including any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of BTC.
+- Legal and regulatory risks associated with Bitcoin, including any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of BTC; and

 Like all other crypto assets, there are some general risks to investing in BTC.
 These include short history risk, volatility risk, liquidity risk, demand risk, forking risk, cryptography risk, regulatory risk, concentration risk, electronic trading risk and cyber security risk.
-Each of these risks are described in more detail in our in-app Product Disclosure.
-Further, the Bitcoin community is not under any legal or regulatory obligation to disclose material information to the public regarding its activities.
-Holders of BTC have no recourse to its community or Wealthsimple if BTC declines in value for any reason.
+Please review the Wealthsimple Crypto Product Risk Disclosure for additional discussion of general risks associated with the crypto assets made available through the platform.

 We emphasize that this Crypto Asset Statement is not exhaustive of all risks associated with trading BTC.
 Investors should perform their own assessment to determine the appropriate level of risk for their personal circumstances.